habiburrahman30/json_data_formatter/README.md

 ## Description

-This document is Express JS app.js file configuration and many more 🥰.
+This document is Flutter List to Map and Map to List 🥰.

 ## convert json to list